webidea24/magento2-sentry/README.md

 * `tracing_enabled` if this option is set to true, tracing got enabled (bundle file got loaded automatically).
 Default: `false`
 * `tracing_sample_rate` if tracing is enabled, you should also set the sample rate.
 Default: `0.2`
 * `ignore_js_errors` array of javascript error messages, which should be not send to Sentry.
+* `prevent_reporting_after_unload` if this option is set to `true`, no errors will be reported after unload event.
+Can be useful, when the user navigates to an different page, during loading of resources by requirejs.

 ## Optional error page configuration
 - Optional you can configure custom error pages in pub/errors.
 You can use the sentry feedback form and insert here the sentry log ID.
 The Sentry Log Id is captured in de customer session and can be retrieved in `processor.php`.